 Measure the width of the actual finished opening and then the height.
 Garage door sizes are always shown and listed as the width first and then the height.
-In addition, many garage door dealers provide free in house estimates and will measure the opening for you while they are at your home or project site to determine the proper size.
-For more information on garage door sizes call us at 919-669-0532
+In addition, we provide free in house estimates and will measure the opening for you while we are at your home or project site to determine the proper size.

 It is very highly likely that you have a broken spring that should be replaced by an experienced and qualified garage door service technician.
 If your springs (torsion springs) are on a shaft across the top of the door, you will see an approximate 2″ separation in the spring.
 If your springs (extension springs) stretch along the track on the sides you will find that they are very obviously in two separate pieces.

-We highly recommend that you change both springs at the same time, since both springs have been under the same amount of stress each time the door has been opened and closed.
-Unfortunately a visual inspection of the spring can not determine the further life expectancy of the spring.
-However, in many cases it will cost less to have both springs changed at the same time than if you only had one spring changed at a time.
+We highly recommend that you change both springs at the same time since both springs have been under the same amount of stress each time the door has been opened and closed.
+Unfortunately, a visual inspection of the spring can not determine the further life expectancy of the spring.
+In many cases, it will cost less to have both springs changed at the same time than if you only had one spring changed at a time.
 In addition, if you have extension springs on your door, the door may not balance properly with one new spring and one fatigued spring.
 Place a service order today to have both springs replaced and get your door back in proper working order!

-Most likely one of the garage door cables has come off of the cable drum (side that is hanging the lowest) from closing on something.
+Most likely one of the garage door cables has come off of the cable drum (the side that is hanging the lowest) from closing on something.
 The cables may still be under spring tension and should not be touched without the proper knowledge and tools to make the repair.
-For more information see what you should do when your garage door cable comes off.